 The two standard time settings are Day and Night, but there is an option to access a third time slot: Evening.
 You do this through Hue Labs, by activating a Lab called “Three times is a charm.”
 Again, tap the funnel icon and choose “Hue Motion sensor.”
 The Lab is the top result when you narrow the available labs this way.
 Tap “Try it!”:

 Once you’ve done this, you can set a specific start time for Day, Night, and Evening.
-You can also choose what specific rooms this Lab affects, as well as what to do when there is no motion detected.
+You can also choose what specific rooms this Lab affects, as well as what to do when there is no detect motion.
 You can even set up specific commands relating to the current light level within the home.

 This lab is one of the best solutions currently available to Hue users.
 While it isn’t a perfect solution (which would be allowing users to customize numerous time slots), it is better than many of the alternatives.

-Keep in mind that Hue Labs is an official part of the Philips Hue functionality and can be accessed via the app as well as online in your web browser – you just need to login to your configure Philips Hue account.
+Keep in mind that Hue Labs is an official part of the Philips Hue functionality and can be accessed via the app as well as online in your web browser – you just need to login to your configure philips hue app account.

 Whilst it could be nice if this functionality as part of the app itself, it’s only a few clicks away and you won’t need to login again if you’re using the app.